malesch/geonames-h2/README.md

 geonames-h2
 ===========

-Build a H2 database with the GeoNames data.
+Build a H2 database with the GeoNames information.

 ## General

 The source data can be downloaded from the [GeoNames] (http://download.geonames.org/export/dump/) web site as zipped CSV files.
-The fetched data is unzipped and the text files stored in the `./download` directory.
-The H2 database is created under the local directory `./db`.
+The fetched data is automatically unzipped and the text files finally stored in the local `./download` directory.
+The H2 database is created in the project root directory.

-The data structure `geonames-h2.tables/table-specs` is a map with the processed data files and the information for creating the database table for storing the data.
-Table indexes are also created for more efficient querying.
+The data structure `geonames-h2.tables/table-specs` is a list of configuration maps, holding the information of the source data and the definition of the database table (with indexes) for storing the data.

 ## Usage